pkulchenko/fullmoon/README.md

 [Lor](https://github.com/sumory/lor),
 [Sailor](https://github.com/sailorproject/sailor),
 [Pegasus](https://github.com/EvandroLG/pegasus.lua), and others),
-none of them integrate with Redbean (although there is an experimental framework [anpan](https://git.sr.ht/~shakna/anpan)).
+none of them integrates with Redbean (although there is an experimental framework [anpan](https://git.sr.ht/~shakna/anpan)).

 Fullmoon is a lightweight and minimalistic web framework that is